The Warm Home Discount Scheme is a government funded payment that can help those on low incomes or pensions pay for their energy bills.

 Who is Eligible?

 You can still qualify for the Warm Home Discount Scheme.
 Your energy supplier will be able to tell you how the discount will be calculated and delivered, providing you are eligible.

 There are two ways to qualify for the Warm Home Discount Scheme:

 - If you receive the Guarantee Credit element of Pension Credit

 - If you’re on a low income and you meet your energy supplier’s criteria for the scheme

 If you receive the Guarantee Credit element of Pension Credit, then you should automatically receive the Warm Home Discount each year.
 The Department of Work and Pensions (DWP) should write to you to let you know if you're eligible.

 What Other Financial Assistance is Available?

-If you are struggling to afford your energy costs then try our 8-point plan to lowering your bills, and check out these available schemes to access funding towards making your house cheaper to run:
+If you are struggling to afford your energy costs then try our energy saving tips and check out these available schemes to access funding towards making your house cheaper to run:

 - Heat pump grants - available now across the UK to help you afford the cost of installation